Sajeiv/CS1026Projects/README.md

 # CS1026Projects
-The Python projects that I made for CS1026
+# These are the projects I worked on during CS1026
+Assignment 1: Inflation Rate Calculator